Date: 11 July 2017. Summertime Computer Woes.

 belly warmer too!

-Later in the day I'll be sipping iced tea or lemonade.
+Later in the day I will be sipping iced tea or lemonade.
 Life afloat

 is wonderful.
 It is even better when my computer functions properly.